brick-a-pic/brick-a-pic.github.io/_posts/2020-04-14-public-announcement.md

 categories: information
 ---

-## Launching Brick-a-Pic
+## Launching Brick-a-Pic!

 ### Introduction

 Welcome to the Brick-a-Pic project!
 After our 5 months of development, we’d like to announce this project to the world at large.
 Brick-a-Pic is a web application that intends to make it as easy as possible for people to make mosaics out of LEGO bricks.
 If you’d like to learn more about it, read on.
-If you want to try it out, you can here: https://brick-a-pic.github.io/brick-a-pic/
+If you want to try it out, you can [here](https://brick-a-pic.github.io/brick-a-pic/):

 ### Running

-You can try Brick-a-Pic right here, as a static site hosted on GitHub Pages.
-If you’d like to run your own copy, you can build it with npm, or run it as a Docker container [link to Docker instructions here].
-Since it works entirely offline after the first page load, you can also save it as a progressive web application.
+ Brick-a-Pic is hosted as a static site hosted on GitHub Pages.
+If you’d like to run your own copy, you can build it with npm, or run it as a Docker container.
+Build instruction with both npm and Docker can be found in our [README.md](https://github.com/brick-a-pic/brick-a-pic/blob/master/README.md).
+Since Brick-a-pic works entirely offline after the first page load, you can also save it as a progressive web application.

 ## Key Features